-• Research Databases - We have a selection of subscription and public access databases designed to support your education in nursing.

-- Books Most books can be checked out and all are available for in-library use.
+- Research Databases We have a selection of subscription and public access databases designed to support your education in nursing. - Books Most books can be checked out and all are available for in-library use.
 If a title is not available, please speak with the librarian as often the resource can be secured from another library. - Reference Services Ask your librarian anything, they are here to help you with your education. - Internet Open-access.
-Check your email, access Campus Portal, upload assignments to the LMS. - Wireless ID: eaguest PW: Applecore8 - Printing and Copying Copying and printing are available using your student ID.
+Check your email, access Campus Portal, upload assignments to the LMS. - Wireless ID: DCN

+PW: Applecore8

+- Printing and Copying Copying and printing are available using your student ID.
 Print/Copy accounts are managed by the Business Office & IT. - Study There are comfortable chairs and study tables when you are looking for a quiet space.

 Individual reference assistance is provided as needed to patrons on a drop-in basis or virtually by appointment.
 Students needing in-depth assistance may schedule research consultations.
-The librarians are able to provide focused instruction on the use of the LRC's databases.
+The librarians can provide focused instruction on the use of the LRC's databases.
 Instruction may include one-on-one assistance, classroom instructional sessions, webinars, student orientations, faculty orientations, and workshops as appropriate.
-To schedule a research consultation or general inquires related to the LRC services and offerings please email lrc@denvercollegeofnursing.edu.
+Students may contact the LRC manager directly to arrange a research consultation.